VR is here to stay. But how to invest in virtual reality? Here’s everything you need to know before you spend your money.

 Virtual Reality vs Augmented Reality

 VR immerses the user in a new world whereas AR overlays new information upon the existing world.
-That is, AR keeps one foot planted in the real word.
+That is, AR keeps one foot planted in the real world.
 For example, a pair of transparent AR glasses might display the nutritional aspects of an apple while you shop.

 Virtual Reality vs Mixed Reality